leo2d/market-share-chat/server/README.md

         AUTH_SECRET_KEY=663c49ee10402f47466f42b494d80b0e

         ```

-***IMPORTANT***: Every time you change the BOT address or port on BOT settings, you'll need to update the BOT_API_ADDRESS.
-In the same way, every time you change the chat API address or port you'll need to update that info in the frontend project.

 5. Finally you can run __yarn debug__ or __npm run debug__ to run in debug mode with nodemon or just __yarn start__ or __npm start__ to start the application